sheepy0125/AlarmClock/readme.md

 # Alarm Clock

-An Alarm Clock created as a school project in just under two weeks.
+An Alarm Clock created as a school project.

-## Hardware
+## Hardware (general)

-Uses a socketed Arduino Uno (`atmega328p`) as the processor to control:
+Uses an Arduino Uno (`atmega328p`) as the processor to control:
-- 6x 7-segment displays for hours, minutes, and seconds
+- 6x 7-segment digits for hours, minutes, and seconds
 - 1x character LCD
-- 1x snooze button
+- 1x snooze button (key switch)
 - 1x rotary encoder to adjust time and change other settings (as seen on the LCD)
-- 1x alarm buzzer
+- 1x piezo buzzer
-- 1x alarm slider switch / toggle
+- 1x real time clock

 ### Shift registers